 "'No deed can be annihilated: how could it be undone by punishment?
 This, this is what is eternal in the punishment called existence, that existence must eternally become deed and guilt again.
-Unless the will should at last redeem himself, and willing should become not willing.'
+Unless the will should at last redeem himself, and willing should beTHUS SPOKE ZARATHUSTRA: SECOND PART 253 come not willing.'
+But, my brothers, you know this come not willing.
 But, my brothers, you know this fable of madness.

-"I led you away from these fables when I taught you, 'The will is a creator.'
+"I led you away from these fables when I taught you, "The will is a creator.'
 All 'it was' is a fragment, a riddle, a dreadful accident-until the creative will says to it, 'But thus I willed it.'
 Until the creative will says to it, 'But thus I will it; thus shall I will it.'